Arctic Adventure Book Fair coming to elementary school

 Special to The SUN

-The elementary school has been hosting a book fair since 1982.
-The school hosts one book fair per semester and the proceeds are taken in the form of Scholastic dollars and books for the school library.
-Scholastic dollars enable the school to order a vast array of educational supplies at a considerable discount.
-Proceeds continue to be used to “makeover” classrooms with alternative and flexible student seating and tables, area rugs and bookcases.
+The book fair serves several purposes for the school.
+First, it’s a great way to inspire children to read by introducing new literature and highlighting existing books that kids love.
+Second, it is an opportunity for students and their families to engage in an all-school activity and create camaraderie around education.
+Finally, it is a fundraiser as proceeds from book fairs are used for reading and educational improvements that are not funded through the school budget.
+Funding for alternative and flexible furniture in classrooms has been the focus for several years.

-The Book Fair will offer specially priced books and educational products, including newly released titles, award-winning titles, children’s classics, beautiful hardback books, interactive software and book titles from more than 150 publishers.
-There are products for all age ranges and many excellent gift ideas.
+Flexible seating is being used in classrooms across the country to enhance learning by providing seats that allow students to wobble, bounce, lean, rock and stand.
+Providing a range of furniture to work at different heights and positions encourage short bouts of physical movement which contribute to physical heath and stimulates sensory input.
+Alternative furniture includes beanbag chairs, wobble stools, exercise balls, mushroom stools, floor rugs and cushions, tall chairs, standing desks, low tables and more.

-The community is invited to attend the book fair as a shopper or volunteer during book fair hours as the event is hosted in the school library and staffed by volunteers.
-For more questions or to volunteer, contact Lisa Scott at 264-2730 or sranch@centurytel.net.
+The community is invited to attend the book fair as a shopper or volunteer as the event is hosted in the school library and staffed by volunteers.
+For more questions or to volunteer, contact Aubrie Limebrook at (808) 721-6876.